 Commercial Kitchen Epoxy Flooring

 Commercial Kitchen Epoxy Floors Require An Experience Flooring Specialist

 Of all of the commercial resin flooring projects, none may be more in need of the right epoxy flooring contractor than commercial kitchens.
 We use the generic term epoxy, due to the unrelenting insistence of the misnomer being used constantly, but it is not the correct terminology.
 However, for the benefit of educating our consumers, we will use it.

 Food grade flooring requires an in-depth understanding of not only the nuisances of food safety, such as avoiding 90 degree corners, standing water, and good drainage, but maybe most importantly it must tolerate thermal shock or the ability to expand and contract along with the existing substrate when hit with hot and cold water.
 A misinformed epoxy contractor may recommend an epoxy system, because of its higher compressive strength, and frankly easier installation, but the client would almost certainly be disappointed over a short period of time.

 For a number of reasons, epoxies do not tolerate the kind of heat kitchens are often exposed to, through the use of fryers and hot equipment.
 Additionally, they do not possess the chemical resistance to withstand lactic acid products, ultimately creating pitting on the surface, allowing bacteria to harbor.
 The correct solution for your next commercial kitchen epoxy flooring project is urethane cement flooring, as they are the state of the art chemistry in this environment

 Restaurant Kitchen Epoxy Flooring Versus Food Safety Audited Facilities

 Restaurant kitchen epoxy flooring projects are often guided by the local board of health, to ensure no listeria bacteria infestations, which are often associated with incorrectly or poorly maintained commercial concrete epoxy systems, arise.
 Additionally, confirming the seamless flooring includes radius cove bases to create a bathtub-like affect, to contain liquids and avoid contaminates caught in corners.
-Correct drainage is vital to avoid standing water that might harbor various forms of bacterias, as spoiled foods left to fester obviously are not welcome on any restaurant kitchen floor.
+Correct drainage is vital to avoid standing water that might harbor various forms of bacteria, as spoiled foods left to fester obviously are not welcome on any restaurant kitchen floor.